Leading off his series In Search of Shakespeare, Michael Wood asked:

 America isn't the type of nation that likes to honor (or perhaps even remember) its artists, especially those outside the mainstream, who might serve little immediate commercial or political purpose.
 Try naming the historical markers for great poets or musicians, and you might find the list to be short.
 In my own lifetime, I can remember seeing only three monuments to writers: A statue of Henry Wadsworth Longfellow in Portland, Maine; another of James Fenimore Cooper in Cooperstown, NY; and a statue of Hart Crane (since removed or relocated) in Cleveland.
 I'm sure there are others, but a casual trip through the UK will show more constant markers denoting important artists.
 In the history of jazz, only New Orleans seems to fully acknowledge importance of place, and has done an admirable job maintaining the roots of jazz history.

-With this in mind, I set out this past week to visit arguably the most important landscape for a jazz clarinetist: the site of Artie Shaw's farm near Pine Plains, NY, in the bucolic Hudson Valley Region.
+With this in mind, I set out this past week to visit one of the most important landscapes outside of New Orleans for a jazz clarinetist: the site of Artie Shaw's farm near Pine Plains, NY, in the bucolic Hudson Valley Region.

-Shaw remains for me the most important of all jazz clarinetists, for several reasons.
+Shaw remains for me among the most important of all jazz clarinetists, for several reasons.
 First, if you poll musicians you'll find that just about every type of clarinetist has endorsed him.
-In a world of rivalry, jealousy, and bravado, his playing remains universally admired.
+In a world of rivalry, jealousy, and bravado, his playing remains close to universally admired.

 New Orleans native and Ellington alumnus Barney Bigard called Shaw the greatest of all jazz musicians.